 - Inhalation: Excessive exposure to high concentrations of metal dust may cause irritation to the eyes, skin and mucous membranes of the upper respiratory tract.
 Excessive inhalation of fumes of freshly formed metal oxide particles sized below 1.5 micrometer and usually between 0.02-0.05 micrometers from many metals can produce an acute reaction known as "metal fume fever".
 Symptoms consist of chills and fever (very similar to and easily confused with flu symptoms), metallic taste in the mouth, dryness and irritation of the throat followed by weakness and muscle pain.
 The symptoms come on in a few hours after excessive exposures and usually last from 12 to 48 hours.
-Long-term effects from metal fume fever have not been noted.
-Freshly formed oxide fumes of manganese have been associated with causing metal fume fever. - Eye: Excessive exposure to high concentrations of metal dust may cause irritation to the eyes. - Skin: Skin contact with metal dusts may cause irritation or sensitization, possibly leading to dermatitis.
+Long-term effects from metal fume fever have not been noted. - Eye: Excessive exposure to high concentrations of metal dust may cause irritation to the eyes. - Skin: Skin contact with metal dusts may cause irritation or sensitization, possibly leading to dermatitis.
 Skin contact with metallic fumes and dusts may cause physical abrasion. - Ingestion: Ingestion of harmful amounts of this product as distributed is unlikely due to its solid insoluble form.
 Ingestion of metal dust may cause nausea or vomiting.